p-fath/IHP-Open-PDK/ihp-sg13g2/libs.tech/klayout/tech/drc/README.md

 The current SG13G2 DRC rules are categorized as follows:

 - **PreCheck Rule Set** – Refer to the [README](docs/precheck_rules.md):
   This set contains the essential DRC rules that are required for baseline verification.
 All rules in this category have been thoroughly verified, tested, and optimized for performance.
-This rule set is intended for foundry precheck purposes and can be enabled using the `--precheck_drc` option during DRC execution.
+This rule set is intended for foundry precheck purposes.

 - **Main Rule Set** – Refer to the [README](docs/main_rules.md):
   This set includes rules that were not previously implemented.
 It also incorporates essential DRC rules already available in the [PreCheck Rule Set](docs/precheck_rules.md).